SchrodingerZhu/area-exam-survey/writing/main.typ

 1. Why does the performance of functional languages matter?
 2. To what extend does the immutability affects the overall efficiency?

 In order to answer these questions, let's conduct an experiment on the Lean4  @lean-4 proof assistant.
-Lean4 and other dependent-typed functional programming languages are attracting increasingly more interests along cryptography, certified compilation and mathematics community.
+Lean4 and other dependent-typed functional programming languages are attracting increasingly more interests among cryptography, certified compilation and mathematics community.
 Compiler researchers and cryptography researchers are using them to verify critial programs.
 Mathematicians are embedding proof assistants into their workflows to tackle some most challenging works such as formalizing proofs to the Fermat's Last Theorem for regular primes @flt.

-For proof assistants, their type systems are rather complicated, which usually requires bidirectional type checking @pi-forall @how-to-implement-ddt @how-to-code-your-own-type-theory and NbPE @NbPE techniques on a relatively large ruleset.
+For proof assistants, their type systems are rather complicated, which usually require bidirectional type checking @pi-forall @how-to-implement-ddt @how-to-code-your-own-type-theory and NbPE @NbPE techniques on a relatively large ruleset.
 Many proof assistants choose to boostrap themselves @lean-4 @agda.
 On one hand, the type checking rules can be closely represented in functional programming as the rules are typically described in typed lambda calculus.
 On the other hand, doing so provides a measure for these proof asisstants to assess their own correctness.
 The type checking algorithms mentioned above exhibits the common patterns of functional programming and thus affected by the performance implications.

 `mathlib4` @mathlib4 is a community driven project to formalize as much as mathematics with Lean4.
 As the project grows bigger and bigger, compilation (dominated by type checking mathematical theorems) time becomes increasingly concerning.
 There are $4886$ targets inside the project up to the time of access.
 Due to the long time of compilation, Lean4 community has to distribute "elaberated" #footnote("To check type equivalence, expressions are elaborated into certain normal forms via NbPE.
 Such an algorithm works like an interpreter that translates lambda terms into a semantic domain, evaluates it in such domain and converts them back to concrete lambda terms.
 The process manipulates a large amount of AST nodes in two different domains.") cache files to skip over some most time-consuming parts inside the compilation pipeline.

-We evaluate the time of full `mathlib4` compilation (not using any cache) with and without small allocators.
+We evaluate the time of full `mathlib4` compilation (not using any cache) with and without the Small Allocator.
 Lean4 is using some advanced techiniques to mitigate performance penalty due to immutability.
-Small allocators one of its means to reduce the cost due to frequent allocations (which reflects the impact of immutability) by caching small memory blocks aggressively.
+The Small Allocator is one of its means to reduce the cost due to frequent allocations (which reflects the impact of immutability) by caching small memory blocks aggressively.
 We will make a more detailed discussion in upcomming sections.
 For now, the important take away is that the difference in compilation time can reflect the extend to which allocations are affecting the performance of functional programs.
-The device we used in Surface Pro 11 with 12 Qualcomm X Elite AArch64 cores.
+The device we used is Surface Pro 11 with 12 Qualcomm X Elite AArch64 cores.
 It is of a high-end profile for daily works.
-We allow the Lean4 compiler to utilize all 12 cores to parallel the process.
+We allow the Lean4 compiler to utilize all 12 cores to parallelize the process.

 #let profiling = {
   set align(center)